XerXes777/heatX/README.md

-# HeatX Project
+# heatX Project

 ## Introduction
-**HeatX** is a device designed to improve 3D print quality by drying filament and maintaining an optimal filament temperature.
+**heatX** is a device designed to improve 3D print quality by drying filament and maintaining an optimal filament temperature.
 This ensures consistent and reliable printing performance, especially when working with moisture-sensitive filaments.

 ## Features
 - **Filament Drying:** Removes moisture to prevent print defects.